collinsmichael/networking/http/README.md

 usage: http port > logfile

-http is a bare bones http web server. http is designed to output to terminal through stderr (2>) and outputs to a logfile through stdout (>).
+http is a bare bones http web server. can be tested through a web browser (http://localhost:port/index.html). http is designed to output to terminal through stderr (2>) and outputs to a logfile through stdout (>).
 The path to the logfile must be specified on the command line.

 the root sub-directory acts as the web root folder.